COVID-19 Campus Update

 Each of the assessment areas listed above has different percentile scores based on ATI’s national norming studies.
 The percentile scores are divided into Proficiency Levels by ATI as follows: Below Proficiency Level 1, Proficiency Level 1, Proficiency Level 2, and Proficiency Level 3.
 Students will receive points for this grading component according to the proficiency level earned as follows:

 Course finals and the ATI standardized assessments will be given during week 11 and students will only have one attempt on the ATI assessment.
+ATI assessments conducted in online courses will utilize the ATI Proctorio platform for student monitoring.

 |Policy Appendix: Pass to Progress Academic Advising Form|